qfpl/reflex-tutorial/blog/drafts/reflex/basics/exercises/dynamics.md

 If you haven't done it already, I'd work through [the `Behavior` exercises](../behaviors/), since these builds from there.

 None of these exercises will change the overall behavior of our application.
-Instead they'll expose more the application, that was previously being taken care of behind the scenes
+Instead they'll expose more of the application that was previously being taken care of behind the scenes.

+You'll probably want to copy pieces of your solutions from exercise to exercise as they progress.

 ## The first change